SamTheMar/Strip_packing_problem/README.md

  - ``matplotlib``

 ### SAT
-If you want to compute the SAT solutions yourself, you need the following Python packages (in addition do the previous):
+If you want to compute the SAT solutions yourself, you need the following Python package (in addition to the fundamental ones):
  - ``z3-solver``

 To install it: